Knowledge Enhanced Multi-Domain Recommendations in an AI Assistant Application: Model Architecture

 \subsection{Knowledge Graph Enhancement}

-Many recommender systems contain items that can be found in a knowledge graph.
-Thus the items representations can be improved with this external knowledge base.
-Recent works on KG enhancement have done so through multi-task training in which the model is trained on an auxilary KG embedding task.
+Item representations can often be improved by using an external KG.
+Recent works have done KG enhancement with multi-task training in which the model is trained on an auxiliary KG embedding task.